From the Annals of the Interfaith Center for Peace and Justice

 The Center was awarded a $2500 matching grant from the Peace Development Fund to support its work.

-The Center was officially incorporated as a non-profit organization November 7.
+The Center was officially incorporated as a non-profit organization on November 7, 1985.
 It opened its office at 26 North Washington St. in Gettysburg, on December 1, holding an open house on December 8.